 - Wearing high heels changes the mechanics of the knee joint due to an altered gait.
 Researchers at Stanford University Medical Center found these changes similar to those seen in the progression of knee osteoarthritis and aging.
 (Journal of Orthopaedic Research, March 2015)

 - Long-term high heel wearers showed large increases in muscle strains compared to when they walked barefoot.
+Additionally, research shows that this increases underlying pain conditions.
 Scientists from Finland and Australia predicted that long-term use could increase the risk of strain injuries whether walking in heels or out of heels.
 (Journal of Applied Physiology, January 2012)

 - The shock from striking the ground with your foot could travel all the way up your spine.
 Researchers say this can cause soft tissue damage, which can lead to back and leg pain and even degenerative joint disorders.
 (Journal of Electromyography and Kinesiology, 2014)